john-science/python_for_scientists/classes/06_object_oriented_programming_1/lecture_06.md

             else:
                 return 'F'

 Written like this, these methods would still run.
 But using the `@staticmethod` decorator has some performance improvements.
-It will make your code faster to use this when you can.
 Also, when you look at a method with the `@staticmethod` decorator on top, you instantly know a lot about it.
 It will help the next person who looks at your code read and understand what is going on.

 ## Problem Sets